auth0/cosmos/core/components/layouts/row-layout/row-layout.md

 - **Arrange components next to each other:** To arrange components next to one another while keeping their relative sizes use the Stack Layout.
 - **Card List**: Use the Gallery layout instead.

-Combine the `ColymnLayout` with the `RowLayout` to achieve complex grid arrangments.
+Combine the `ColumnLayout` with the `RowLayout` to achieve complex grid arrangements.

 ## Accessibility